 The Academic Associates methodology is not just about phonics.
 If it were, then reading would be rendered to a slow, monotonous process as words were laboriously and methodically pronounced one-by-one.
 Although our method may appear at first glance to be similar to some other phonics-based methods, it is a radical departure from every one of them.
 It develops all the skills of reading.

 After learning to read words, students are ready to begin using their skills to accomplish the ultimate goal of reading—rapidly and effectively extracting information and knowledge from written material.
 They are taught specific techniques for understanding and applying what they read, and reading becomes a pleasant, productive and relatively automatic activity.
 Students then discover that the more they read, the more they enjoy it and the better readers they become.

-Although males have traditionally been poorer readers than females, boys and men learn as quickly and as well as females with the Academic Associates method.
-Parents and teachers are often surprised to learn that there is no significant difference in learning to read between males and females with our method!
+Although males have traditionally been labeled as poorer readers than females, boys and men learn as quickly and as well as females with our method.
+Parents and teachers are often surprised to learn that there is no significant difference in learning to read between males and females with the Academic Associates® Reading Program!

-The Academic Associates method has helped thousands of students of all ages and many different ethnic and language backgrounds in the U.S. and several other countries.
-It even helps with accent reduction.
+Thousands of students of all ages and many different ethnic and language backgrounds in the U.S. and several other countries have benefited from our program.
 It works consistently, even after all other methods have failed.
 It is unquestionably the most effective reading instruction methodology in the world.
-(Click on the section entitled, Successes! in the column at your upper left.)

 Teach Others to Read